The Amazon rubber boom of the late 19th and early 20th centuries may seem like ancient history, but its effects are still alive.

 For this reason, the United Nations has declared 2019 ‘International Year of Indigenous Languages’.
 A distinction promoted by Bolivia that will mark the 140th anniversary of the rubber boom beginning.
 It is time to remember that the past has much to do with the present.
 It is time to draw attention to the loss and need for conservation of these languages and cultures that represent a particular, unique and different vision of the world.

 How has this conflict affected the region and how has it evolved over the last century?
 How do the indigenous people of the Bolivian Amazon live?
 What problems do they face today?
 ‘Amazon tears’ is a documentary project that explains the consequences of the rubber boom in Bolivia and how they still remain alive in the present.

 Our equipment is an extension of us.
 We need it to work consistently, and flawlessly.
 And that is a responsibility we take very seriously.
 SIGMA delivers the technology that allows us to take our photography wherever our inspiration takes us.

 SIGMA does not have Super Bowl commercials, and paid celebrities do not endorse their products.
 But professionals, and people who really know photography, always have something positive to say.
 They want to be known for the quality of their products, and the best way to do that is supporting the work of their photographers.

-OAK cask is the place where you can follow our ongoing projects; where we are, what we do, how we work.
-It is where our projects mature until they reach their finest audiovisual quality and the utmost journalistic rigor.
+OAK cask is the place where you can check our ongoing projects: where we are, what we do and how we work.
+It is the place to follow our journey and see the project grow.
+The cask is where our reportages mature until they reach their finest audiovisual quality and the utmost journalistic rigor.
 Only then do we consider having a true OAK story.